askebos/enchantments/content/events/cfp_conference_2023.md

   </p>

   <p>
     <label>Any further details that you would like to share?
-(E.g., if are an Early Career Researcher who would like to be considered for financial support)</label> <textarea name="message"></textarea>
+(E.g., if you are an Early Career Researcher who would like to be considered for financial support)</label> <textarea name="message"></textarea>
   </p>

   <p>